explosion/spaCy/docs/source/index.rst

     >>> print(''.join(tok.string.upper() if is_adverb(tok) else tok.string))
     ‘Give it back,’ he pleaded ABJECTLY, ‘it’s mine.’

-There are lots of ways we could refine the logic, depending on just what words we want to flag.
+There are lots of other ways we could refine the logic, depending on just what words we want to flag.
 Let's say we wanted to only flag adverbs that modified words similar to "pleaded".
 This is easy to do, as spaCy loads a vector-space representation for every word (by default, the vectors produced by `Levy and Goldberg (2014)`_.
 Naturally, the vector is provided as a numpy